PRACTICE AREAS

 Chris appears in matters across Australia and is also an interstate member of the Victorian Bar.

-Before being called to the NSW Bar in 2022, Chris was a solicitor at Victoria Legal Aid.
-He also held in-house roles at the Federal Court of Australia, completed a legal cadetship at the Australian Broadcasting Corporation, and oversaw Craddock Murray Neumann’s judicial review practice representing asylum seekers on Nauru.
+Before being called to the NSW Bar, Chris was a solicitor at Victoria Legal Aid.
+He held in-house roles at the Federal Court of Australia, completed a legal cadetship at the Australian Broadcasting Corporation, and oversaw Craddock Murray Neumann’s judicial review practice representing asylum seekers on Nauru.

-Chris’ legal experience also includes working in London at Hickman and Rose solicitors and the head office of international media law organisation Article 19, prior to successfully completing the England and Wales Bar Transfer Test in 2020.
+Chris also worked in London at Hickman and Rose solicitors and at international media law organisation Article 19 before successfully completing the England and Wales Bar Transfer Test in 2020.

 SELECTED CASES